Chargement...

 2013

-Analysis generated from players' emotional votes
+Analysis generated from community votes

 A Link Between Worlds takes everything A Link to the Past built and quietly makes it better.